adamralph/scriptcs-nancy/README.md

 Congratulations!
 You've created your first self-hosted website using scriptcs and Nancy!

-(For a slightly more advanced sample see the [sample folder](https://github.com/adamralph/scriptcs-nancy/tree/master/src/sample).)
+(For a slightly more advanced sample see [this sample](https://github.com/adamralph/scriptcs-nancy/blob/master/src/sample/start1.csx).)

 ## How it works